 Figure out what your goal is with your gallery—is it to tell a story?
 Chronicle your life?
 Score a sponsorship?
 Let that dictate what your photos look like.

 My friend Kat Carney, who happens to have one of the most beautiful Instagram galleries I’ve seen yet, once told me to think about my Instagram as if I were curating a small, square art gallery—advice that’s totally changed the look of my own account!
 Instead of snapping everything and anything and posting it, try being pickier with what you share with the world.
 Just like you’d edit a real-life photography gallery to fit a theme, your Instagram should reflect a specific mood or story.
 Choose yours and post accordingly! (more…)

-The Art of the Microadventure A series on finding adventure, stoke, and a killer workout in the Great Outdoors by Johnie Gall.
+Road Trip Proofing Your Car A series on finding adventure, stoke, and a killer workout in the Great Outdoors from Johnie Gall of Dirtbag Darling.

 I spend a big chunk of the year on the road, traveling from state to state in search mountain peaks and fun waves.
 What I’ve learned (besides roadside burritos are never a good idea)?
 That a fun road trip can turn ugly if you aren’t prepared with the right gear.

 Deciding to embark on a spontaneous road trip doesn’t have to end in frustration.
 Nine times out of ten, you’ll roll back into the garage without a single hiccup in your journey.
 But that doesn’t mean you shouldn’t be prepared for all the things that could go wrong.

 It’s easy to road-trip proof your car and stock it with the right supplies.
 Do it now and you’ll be ready to roll at a moment’s notice (and never have to get ripped off by a tow truck company again!).